-Typical local/agency spot pricing for TV, is always based on a 30-second spot at the standard $10-12 CPM level.
-Typical radio advertising pricing is based on a 30-second spot about 75% of the time and a 60-second spot 25% of the time.
-The standard CPM level for radio is also in the $10-12 CPM range.
-Theoretically if you wanted to run a 120-second spot, they would want 3 times the standard rate (playing by the stations rules.)
+Typical local/agency spot pricing for TV advertising has always been based on a 30-second spot at the standard $9-12 CPM level.
+Typical radio advertising pricing has always been based on a 60-second spot about 75% of the time and a 30-second spot 25% of the time.
+The standard CPM level for 60-seconds of radio airtime has also traditionally been in the $9-12 CPM range.
+And theoretically, if you wanted to run a 120-second TV spot, they would want 3X the standard rate (playing by the stations rules).

 Still confused?
-Why would they want 3 times the rate when it’s 4 times as much time?
-A 30 second CPM of $10 would only be $30 for 120 seconds instead of $40?
-Nobody ever accused TV and radio stations of being logical.
-Based on many years of watching the industry, they typically charge 3 times the rate for a 120-second spot.
+Why would they want 3X the rate when it’s 4X as much airtime?
+A 30-second CPM of $10 would only be $30 for 120-seconds instead of $40?
+Nobody ever accused TV and radio stations of being logical 🙂 Based on many years of watching the industry, they typically charge 3X the rate for a 120-second spot.
 I assume their reasoning is because they do not sell a 90-second spot so they charge double for a 60 and triple for a 120.